-The Actuary, in her actuarial review at 31 March 2022, recommended the employer contribution rate be maintained at 3.9 times contributors' contributions from 1 April 2023.
-Taking into account performance of investment markets and Scheme membership, the Board recommended, and the Associate Minister of Finance accepted, a continuation of the current employer contribution rate of 3.9 times contributors' contributions.
+The Actuary, in her actuarial review at 31 March 2023, recommended that the employer contribution rate is changed to 3.4 times members' contributions and an additional contribution of \$220,220 p.a. to meet expected administration expenses for the year ending 31 March 2025.
+Taking into account performance of investment markets and Scheme membership, the Board recommended, and the Minister of Finance accepted the new employer contribution rate.
+The changes took effect from 1 July 2024.